-Let's talk about "escrow".
-A neutral, third party (known as the escrow holder or the escrow agent) is used to assure your property closes on time and the process goes smoothly.
-A place is said to be in escrow when in the closing process, funds is secured by a third party on behalf of two parties (in this case, a buyer and a seller) when the transaction is taking place.
-A simple way to think of what an escrow company does is to compare it to PayPal for Internet purchases.
+Escrow: When you're closing on your new home, an escrow company is used to assure the transaction will close without problems and in a timely manner.
+A property is said to be in escrow when in the closing process, funds is secured by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
+A simple way to understand the concept of what an escrow company does is to compare it to PayPal for online purchases.

-Tying up any loose ends like receiving funds, signing forms, securing the documents for loans and liens, and assuring you get a clean title to the property in preparation of your purchase gets finalized are all part of the job of the escrow company.
+Clearing the final hurdles like taking in funds, signing forms, securing the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.

 - Fire and other insurance policies